Antala/jean-type-check/README.md

 ### isFunction(o)

-Checks if passed element is a function
+Checks if provided element is a function

 **Parameters**
 - **o**: `Any` - element to be checked